gearglow/ReptiliaWithATwist/The List.md

 It was Elysia's turn to blush as her girlfriends giggled.

+"You'll have to watch out for Charlie Weasley," Hermione said.
+"He's one of the dragon-handlers.
+Dunno if he'd want to kill you or kiss you for actually pulling off what you did."

+"Either way, not gonna happen," Izzy said, laughing.

 "So you've trained in muggle martial arts, Miss Maradona?"
 Rita asked.

 "A few," Izzy replied.
 "Jiu-jitsu, mostly."